JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 text searchable.

-The common theme in all these ventures has been a lack of flexibility due to assumptions I'ved baked in much too early.
+The common theme in all these ventures has been a lack of flexibility due to assumptions I've baked in much too early.
 The RESTful API I introduced above is one possible answer to this problem, providing a simple platform on which all sorts of diverse applications might be built.

-Now, to dig in to the details...
+Now, to dig into the details...

 # API Resources